top of page

 The Bitter Mass is the project of Andy Clare, Dom Grace and Martyn Wilson — three friends making thoughtful, emotionally charged songs rooted in their working-class upbringing in South Leeds.
 Now living in different parts of the country, they write with one eye on the world and one foot still firmly planted in the streets they came from.

-Dom, the band’s lyricist, weaves this idea into a story that feels deeply personal yet universally relatable.
-Andy, who sings and leads the musical side of the project when he’s not working as a train driver, brings the song to life with heartfelt vocals and shimmering production.
+Dom, the band’s lyricist, weaves stories that feel deeply personal yet universally relatable.
+Andy, who sings and leads the musical side of the project when he’s not working as a train driver, brings the songs to life with heartfelt vocals and shimmering production.
 Train driver by day, artist by night — a detail that reflects the band’s no frills, real-life ethos.

 TBM Wide 2.jpg